Pelvic Pain: 12 Common Causes (& Treatment)

 This type of problem is more common in older age, but it can also affect young adults who eat a fiber-rich diet or have constipation.

-What to do: If you suspect an intestinal problem, you should see a doctor for assessment to identify the correct cause.
+How to treat: If you suspect an intestinal problem, you should see a doctor for assessment to identify the correct cause.
 Most times, diverticulitis can be treated with just medication, like anti-inflammatories and antibiotics, but diet changes are also often recommended.
+Read more about the diverticulitis diet that your doctor may recommend.

 4. Inguinal hernia

 The presence of an inguinal hernia in the pelvic region can cause pain in this area, as well as groin swelling and a feeling of heaviness.
 Inguinal hernias are more common in people who are overweight or who have recently completed an abdominal surgery.
-Learn more about the causes of inguinal hernias and the associated symptoms.
+Learn more about causes an inguinal hernia and the symptoms it may present with.

-What to do: It is important to consult a family doctor to confirm diagnosis and initiate appropriate treatment.
+How to treat: It is important to consult a family doctor to confirm diagnosis and initiate appropriate treatment.
 In most cases, surgery is advised to correct the hernia, especially if it is causing pain and other symptoms.

 5. Sexually-transmitted infections (STIs)

-What to do: If you suspect an STI, you should consult your doctor for assessment and diagnosis to confirm an infection.
+How to treat: If you suspect an STI, you should consult your doctor for assessment and diagnosis to confirm an infection.
 In most cases, STIs that cause pelvic pain can be treated with an antibiotic if found early.
 There are also infections, like HIV and herpes, that are chronic and do not have a specific treatment that cures the infection.

 6. Nerve compression